ceyhunsen/bmp180-stm32-driver/README.md

 # Introduction

-This STM32 library is for BMP180 barometric pressure/temperature/altitude sensor.
-Bosch's BMP180 datasheet is used as reference.
+This STM32 HAL library is for BMP180 barometric pressure/temperature/altitude sensor.

 # How To Use